alexbird-hunterindustries/fizz-buzz-diy-test-runner/presentation/slides/presentation.md

 ---

+### The risk of cheat sheets

+- map vs turning directions

+---

 ### Learn Mental Models

 ![bg left 90%](./images/fox.jpg)

-- map vs turning directions
-- latin vs memorized medical words
 - story of the engineer with the hammer

 ---